 So in order to do muscular endurance work you should follow these guidelines:

-It is great for beginners since machines don't allow you to do the wrong movements.
+It is great for beginners since machines help you keep the correct form during a move.
+They do not allow you to do the wrong movements.
 So the risk of injury is lower.

 However it is not as functional for muscles since most machines don't really target sport specific moves.
 Really you have to find what works for you and what motivates you in your strength training for runners plan!

 A combination of freestyle and machines can be a runner's match made in heaven!

 What moves should you do on these machines?